johnvenkiah/CI_MS2_John_Venkiah/README.md

 [ADD LINK HERE](#) are screenshots from iPad Pro running Safari and Chrome.

+**Tests made on devices**

+- Nav link works and is displayed as intended
+- All buttons and links on all pages work and link to the correct source
+- All sizes of elements are appropriate and no elements appear on top of each other
+- Width is set accordingly so no sideways scrolling bug is there in portrait mode
+- Animations, colors and fonts appear as they should
+- Quiz functions as intended, with sounds and functionality
+- Modal window
+- Piano plays and displays notes with mouse, screen tap or kwyboard
+- Learn page displays videos and videos are viewable
+- 404 page

 ## Testing of User Stories/site owner goals

 ### Testing of user stories